 Off-road enthusiasts are celebrating a compromise that drastically scales back an expansion of the Twentynine Palms Marine base and retains most of the Johnson Valley for recreational use.

-WASHINGTON- Rep. Paul Cook (R-Apple Valley) today announced that his bill HR 857, the California Off-Road Recreation and Conservation Act passed unanimously in the House of Representatives this afternoon.
+WASHINGTON – Rep. Paul Cook (R-Apple Valley) announced today that his bill H.R.
+255, the Big Bear Land Exchange Act, passed unanimously in the House of Representatives this afternoon.

 In The News

 LUCERNE VALLEY • Just over two years ago, Lucerne Valley lost one of its own.

 Sgt.
 Brian L. Walker, 25, “a happy-go-lucky guy” who was known for his humor while growing up in this small desert town, was killed on Mother’s Day of 2012 when his vehicle was hit by an improvised explosive device in Afghanistan.